svuolli/wttf/README.md

 to my eyes.
 The performance seems to be also quite good.

-There's lots of missing features, some of which I am interested in adding when I find time and motivation, and some of which I am indifferent abaut.
+There's lots of missing features, some of which I am interested in adding when I find time and motivation, and some of which I am indifferent about.

 The API (and ABI) is not stable.
 I am currently not going to pay any attention that existing programs using wttf keeps working when I change something.
 But